Brass Playing Tips | Producing a Good Tone with Georgina Jackson21st May 2020

 This is a cautionary tale of what can go wrong and a video showing how we have to fix the aftermath…

-Ultimate Guide: What is a Brass Band?23rd January 2019
+Ultimate Guide: What is a Concert Band?23rd January 2019

 What is a brass band?
 Well, in essence, it is exactly what it sounds like, it’s a collection of players of brass instruments who perform pieces of music with their brass instruments.
 However, the history and complexity of the brass band may surprise you.